CNC Vertical Machining Center

 ●Reduction of dependence on manual operation

-Different types of CNC Machines
+Different Types of CNC Machines

 Having stressed the basic concept of CNC and its benefits, it is crucial to shift to the different types of CNC machines.
 Here I will further elaborate on the differences between these different types of CNCs, but before that, let us first understand each of their features.
 The three types are 3-axis, 4-axis, and 5-axis CNC machines.